sahithyav9/SpringBootDevOpsLab/README.md

+Prerequisites for Deployment:

+Java Development Kit (JDK) 17

+Docker

-To build the application use the command
+To build the application use the commands:

 ./mvnw clean package